-Once upon a time, everything SEO related was focused around keywords.
+Once upon a time, everything SEO related was focused on keywords.
 It led to some truly dark, ugly times of keyword stuffing, strange phrasing, and even ‘black hat’ tactics of hiding text in white font or unreadable locations to trick the search engines into thinking a site was about A, while really selling B. Nowadays though, search engines are advancing faster than ever, and SEO is right there with them!

 While keywords aren’t the be-all, end-all any longer, their legacy does live on.
 After all, keywords are just a hyper-specific way of measuring content ideas.
 A page with the keyword “skateboard” all over it is probably about skateboarding.
 Now Google and other search engines know that ollie, nollie, kickflip, grinds, and Rodney Mullen are all related to skateboarding and can confidently send searches to that page, even if it never says “skateboard.”
 For folks looking to optimize their site for search engines, that means the content needs to be on point and meeting a demand.